US Highland

-US Highland is a motorcycle manufacturer based in Oklahoma.
+US Highland was established as a motorcycle manufacturer based in Oklahoma, United States.
 It was formed by Mats Malmberg, formerly of Swedish Highland Motorcycles AB, when negotiations to sell Highland to ATK fell through.
-US Highland's 33000 sqft factory opened in Tulsa on June 1, 2010 and is expected to produce hundreds of off-road motorcycles a year.
+US Highland's 33000 sqft factory opened in Tulsa on June 1, 2010, and was expected to produce hundreds of off-road motorcycles a year.

-Highland offers motorcycles built to the customer's specifications utilizing modular construction based on two engines, a single and a 60-degree V-twin, and a few frames.
-The company has stated it plans to build out a dealer network in the United States in 2011–2012.
+Highland was to offer motorcycles built to the customer's specifications utilizing modular construction based on two engines, a single cylinder and a 60-degree V-twin, and a few frames.
+The company stated it planned to build out a dealer network in the United States in 2011–2012.

-Highland has announced that they will also produce an electric motorcycle utilizing a wheel hub motor.
+Highland also announced that they would also produce an electric motorcycle utilizing a wheel hub motor.

 On July 10, 2010, Malmberg and two other executives of US Highland were killed when their small plane, returning from a business trip in Michigan, crashed in Tulsa's Mohawk Park after they radioed that they were low on fuel and requested an unscheduled landing at nearby Tulsa International Airport.